Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Introduction

 In addition to failure recovery, checkpoints are needed for moving training processes across different nodes or clusters.
-This shift may be required in cases like server maintenance (e.g. critical security patches that could not be postponed), hardware failures, network issues, and resource optimization/re-allocation.
-Other important use-cases of checkpoints include publishing snapshots of trained models in real time to improve inference accuracy (online training).
+This shift may be required in cases such as server maintenance (e.g. critical security patches that could not be postponed), hardware failures, network issues, and resource optimization/re-allocation.
+Another important use-case of checkpoints is publishing snapshots of trained models in real time to improve inference accuracy (online training).
+For instance, an interim model can be used for prediction serving (obtained by checkpointing), while the model is still being trained over more recent dataset for keeping the inference model freshness.
 Checkpoints are also used for performing transfer learning, where an intermediate model state is used as a seed, which is then trained for a different goal~\cite{pan2009survey}.